remyeltorro/remyeltorro.github.io/_pages/about.md

   - /about.html
 ---

-Technical skills: image/signal analysis, Deep-learning engineering
+#### Technical skills: image/signal analysis, Deep-learning engineering

 ## Relevant experience

 <strong>Post-doctoral researcher @ Centre Interdisciplinaire de Nanosciences de Marseille (<a href="https://www.cinam.univ-mrs.fr/cinam/">CINaM</a>) (June-July 2024)</strong>

 * Software development and maintenance ([Celldetective](https://github.com/remyeltorro/celldetective))
-* Develop appropriate benchmarks to test segmentation, classification and regression performance of traditional and Deep-learning models on test data
+* Development of appropriate benchmarks to test segmentation, classification and regression performance of traditional and Deep-learning models on test data
-* Design cell pair measurements.
+* Design of cell pair measurements.
 Develop a viewer and annotator for cell pairs

 <strong>Ph.D. candidate @ Laboratoire Adhésion & Inflammation (<a href="https://labadhesioninflammation.org/">LAI</a>) and CINaM (September 2020 - April 2024)</strong>

-* Developed a versatile method to study the effect of drug treatments on immune cell interactions with cancer cells or biomimetic surfaces.
+* Development of a versatile method to study the effect of biological conditions on immune cell interactions with cancer cells or biomimetic surfaces.
 Single-cell resolution for mixed cell populations imaged using various optical microscopy techniques (brightfield, reflection interference, fluorescence...).
 Event formulation adapted to the system (death, spreading...).

 ## Projects